Add to MyChemicals Print Friendly Page

 Reactivity

 Materials in this group react, usually vigorously, with any substance having active hydrogen atoms to liberate gaseous hydrogen.
 This includes alcohols and acids, and most importantly, water.
-They react with sulfides, any oxidizing agent, aldehydes, and cyanides.
+They react with sulfides, oxidizing agents, aldehydes, and cyanides.
 They corrode rapidly on contact with the air, becoming coated with white oxides and peroxides.
 As a practical matter, most other organic compounds, including ethers, are wet enough (carry enough water as an impurity) to cause heating and liberation of gases in contact with alkali metals.
 Alkali metals and alloys containing alkali metals are all powerful reducing agents.

 Toxicity